 Joy is the mother of two beautiful children, one of which has autism.
 Since getting her son’s diagnosis, she has been active in the world of disabilities for many years.
 She has a Bachelor’s of Science in Mathematics and a Master’s in Business Administration with an emphasis in Technology Management.
 Her training in disabilities includes VCU’s program for Parent Navigators (where she served both in the pilot phase and two years as a Parent Navigator), Person-Centered Thinking, and the Virginia Board for People with Disabilities specialized training to be a Partner In Policymaking (class of 2011).
 Joy is also a Talk About Curing Autism (TACA) Mentor helping families explore biomedical options for treatment of autism.
 In her spare time, once per month Joy leads the Peninsula Committee meetings for the Autism Society of America – Tidewater Chapter.
 She has been doing Service Facilitation with Moms In Motion since 2011 and is a proud mentor and advocate for families trying to get waiver services.
 Her passion is in helping people with disabilities and their families get the services they need to have the best possible quality of life, a life like yours and mine.

 Harmony is a mother of two who began working with Moms In Motion in August 2011.
-Over the years, she has held a variety of roles behind the scenes at Moms In Motion, such as administrative work, accounting, training, and customer service.
-In early 2012, she began to work as a Service Facilitator, due to her desire to connect with the families she was assisting behind the scenes.
-She became an attendant to a man with Developmental Disabilities that same year as well.
+Over the years, she has held a variety of roles behind the scenes at Moms In Motion, as our Executive Admin, Accounting Officer, HR lead, Training Coordinator, and Customer Service Representative.
+In early 2012, she began to work as a Service Facilitator due to her desire to connect with the families she was assisting behind the scenes.
+She became an attendant to a man with Developmental Disabilities in that same year.

 Through her motivation and compassion, Harmony began working as the Developmental Disabilities Waiver Vice President in October of 2013.
-She has learned a considerable amount about Case Management, consumer-directed waivers, and the wonderful benefits Medicaid services bring to families.
+Her experiences at Moms In Motion and through work as an Attendant taught her a considerable amount about Case Management, consumer-directed waivers, and the wonderful benefits Medicaid services bring to families.

-Harmony is very excited to begin her new venture in becoming Moms In Motion's Chief Business Development Officer.
-Her passion is to help and develop systems that will improve family quality of life and she plans to not only do that through Case Management and Service Facilitation, but in all disability and service need areas.
+Harmony is now Moms In Motion's Chief Business Development Officer.
+Her passion is to help and develop systems that will improve family quality of life, not only through services currently offered by Moms In Motion, but in future service lines encompassing all disability and service need areas.

 Diana Salyers came to Moms In Motion in March of 2013, as a part-time Administrative Assistant for the West Central region.
 She had previously worked in the payroll industry for twelve years and as a Customer Service Associate for Lowes in Staunton.
 It was the skills she learned from her previous employment opportunities that prepared her for the role she has taken on with Moms In Motion.